For international students, working in the United States also means following specific immigration regulations.

 Students often apply for OPT during summer break and/or after graduation.

 - International Organizations

 International students may apply to work with qualified international organizations, such as World Health Organizations and the United Nations.

 Severe Economic Hardship (SEH)

 You may be eligible to work off-campus if you demonstrate a substantial change in your financial condition that did not exist when you were first issued an I-20.
-See Chapter 1 of the International Student Handbook (PDF) for the details.
+See Page 12 of the International Student Handbook for the details.

 Ready to work?

 Talk with your DSO and visit our office to apply.